ignite/cli/docs/getting-started/index.md

 - modified `x/blog/client/cli/query.go`
 - created `x/blog/client/cli/query_posts.go`

 Let's examine some of these changes.
-For clarity, we'll skip placeholder comments Starport uses to scaffold code.
+For clarity, in the following code blocks we'll skip placeholder comments Starport uses to scaffold code.
+Don't delete these placeholders, however, to be able to continue using Starport's scaffolding functionality.

 In `proto/chain/query.proto` a `Posts` `rpc` has been added to the `Query` `service`.